Undergraduate Course: Identity and Experience in Health (SHSS08002)

 Experiences of health, illness and impairment in society

-A series of 3 case studies will be presented in which staff from across the 4 subject areas (clinical psychology, ISSH, Nursing, Counselling & Psychotherapy) offer accounts of their experiences of working with people living with key health issues (e.g. substance misuse, dementia, depression).
+A series of case studies will be presented in which staff from across the school (Clinical Psychology, Nursing Studies, Counselling, Psychotherapy and Applied Social Sciences) offer accounts of their experiences of working with people living with key health issues (e.g. chronic illness, dementia, depression).

 Organisational and societal responses

 An outline of contemporary responses to the perceived challenges of providing health and social care in a globalised and growing population.
-Issues covered include: the media and moral panic; seeing the person; patients as partners; and working with emotion.
+Issues covered include: patients as partners; empowerment and person-centred care.